-If a substitution is made whilst the second “Player off” card remains unused in your Match Deck, search your Deck and replace this card with a “player on” card, shuffle, cut and return the deck to the play area.
+If a substitution is made whilst the second “Player off” card remains in your Match Deck, replace it as it is drawn into your hand.

 You may sub a player from your hand that is already in play, however only one substitute card can be claimed for the copy in your hand, the copy already in play is discarded with no replacement.

 You may make multiple substitutions at the same time.

 Or why you need a squad of 16 players… Doh!
 Your players may pick up yellow and red cards during a match e.g when the second copy of a players card is used whilst the first is still in play (yellow card), when Alberto Tarantini decides to “lamp” a more adept opponent (yellow card) or when Jose Santamaria goes “Double Teaming” (yellow card) etc…

 In addition to the basic rule that if a player receives two yellows or one straight red during a match, they are “sent off” and all copies of that player are immediately removed from your Match Deck.
 When playing relevant multi game formats ( Cup, League or Season) that player is also suspended for the next game and may not be used (even as a sub).

 Also, when a player accumulates 3 yellow cards, over the course of a number of games, they are suspended for the next game.
 Their yellow card total is then reset to zero… so keep track of cardage and work that squad!